Our Vision for Feast of the Heart

 I know more deeply and profoundly than ever that God redeems and softens all of the hardened parts of our hearts by…

-• His Word in Holy Scriptures
+- His Word in Holy Scriptures

-• His “still small voice”
+- His “still small voice” heard and responded to in obedience

-• the Person of the Holy Spirit
+- The Person of the Holy Spirit

-• the community of The Church (The Body of Christ)
+- The community of The Church (The Body of Christ)

-• the act of providing the reason for our faith to anyone God puts in our life
+- The act of providing the reason for our faith to anyone God puts in our life

-• Christ-like service, compassion and comfort to others in need—especially orphans, widows, the poor, and the marginalized and disenfranchised.
+- Christ-like service, compassion, and comfort to others in need—especially orphans, widows, the poor, and the marginalized and disenfranchised

 These dynamics transform a stony heart into a heart of flesh so that we might have a heart more like the heart of Jesus Christ.
 Are there people in your life whom you love enough to help them remember the nature and value of their own personal story, the true nature of their heart?
 How well do you know your own personal story and how God is using the most intimate details of your story to ignite His purpose and passion for your life and the lives of others?